 In the photo above, the nicely colored apples on the left were grown in plastic bags.

-Before getting into specifics, note that several non-plastic materials also can be used.
-In Seattle, pantyhose footies are given away by the non-profit CityFruit organization, so more people can grow high quality apples without pesticides.
+Before getting into specifics, note that several non-plastic materials also can be used, for instance pantyhose footies.
 For maximum effectiveness preventing codling moth and scab, the footies are swirled in a mixture of water and kaolin clay (sold as Surround) before they are slipped over the thinned fruits.
 Bags made of paper, netting or other materials are less effective (and more unsightly) compared to plastic bags or hosiery sleeves.

 Thin Apples First, Then Bag